Here’s how I think about my omni-channel marketing strategy: ^Picture a bike wheel.

 - 54% of millennials will stop doing business because of poor customer service.
 50% of Gen Xers and 52% of baby boomers say the same. – Conversion

-- 67% of customers mention bad customer service experiences as a reason for churn, yet only 1 of 26 unhappy customers complain. – Kolsky
+- 67% of customers have quit a brand because of bad customer service.
+But only 1 in 26 unhappy customers complains – Kolsky

-- 77% of people say that valuing their time is the most important thing a company can do to provide them with good service. – Forrester Research
+- 77% of people say that valuing their time is the most important thing a company can do. – Forrester Research

-Customer service is a cornerstone of omni-channel success, so tune into what’s being said to the support teams.
-Instead of aiming solely for conversion, consider that a typical customer lifecycle includes support.
+Customer service is a cornerstone of your omni-channel marketing strategy, so tune into what’s being said to the support teams.
+Your marketing and customer service teams should be in regular contact.

 6) Measure Your Efforts

 “We can now measure success in terms of the response of real people over time, in addition to measuring individual campaigns.
-We have enough data at the customer level to see how she interacts both online and in the store, so we can tailor messaging and offers to her appropriately by channel.
-We strive to balance the use of customer data to inform content relevancy with the use of consumer insights to ensure that the relevancy is coupled with a sense of discovery and inspiration.”
+We have enough data at the customer level to see how she interacts both online and in the store, so we can tailor messaging and offers to her appropriately by channel. ”

 – Julie Bernard, Macy’s

-Analyzing the effectiveness of so many channels is where most brands falter.
+It can be hard to analyze and compare results from so many different communication channels.
 That’s why it’s important to create a measurement strategy built around metrics, behavioral tracking, and comprehensive analytics reports.

 7) Integrate Your Findings

-This last step is what will make your omni-channel strategies truly effective: interweave your insights throughout your campaigns to create that often-discussed (but rarely realized) “seamless” experience.
+This last step will make all the difference to your omni-channel marketing strategy.
+Iinterweave your insights throughout your campaigns to create that often-discussed (but rarely realized) “seamless” experience.
+Make sure that you share feedback with everyone on your team: from marketing, to customer service, to product developers, and website managers.

 Ask yourself questions like: